bmlt-enabled/nacc/nacc2/README.md

 If You Have A PHP Server
 ------------------------
-If you have a PHP server available, you can optimize the page load by using the PHP "file optimizer script," which is invoked from the `<head>` elements, like so:
+If you have a PHP server available, you can optimize the page load by using the PHP "file optimizer script," which is invoked from within the `<head>` element, like so:

     <head>
         .